Code-Institute-Submissions/Mair-E-MileStoneProject2/README.md

 ----

 # Testing
+Testing can be conducted either manually or automated and each has its own pros and cons.
+- Manual
+    Pros
+    - Simpler.
+Less training and program knowledge is required.
+    - User testing.
+Performed by humans so helps in usability testing.
+    Cons
+    - Time.
+Can take a lot of time up.
+    - People.
+Requires people resource as complete by the tester/developer.
+    - Limited.
+Errors may be missed as human error will come into it.

+    Manual testing is used for low volume, exploratory testing where the deveoper wants to test the usability.

+- Automated
+    Pros
+    - Quicker.
+Hundreds of tests can run in a short space of time.
+    - Efficient.
+Helps detect errors earlier as written before the software.
+    - Specific.
+Edge cases can be accounted for.
+    - Reliable.
+Results are accurate and repeatable.
+    Cons
+    - Limited.
+Only as good as the questions we ask.
+    - Function Only.
+Doesn't test the User Stories.

+    Automated Testing is use for high volume, repeatable testing to test performance.

+I have chosen to primarily use manual testing for my web page.

 ## Methods
 ### Validation
 - HTML has been validated with [W3C HTML5 Validator](https://validator.w3.org/).
 I encounted on error of ‘Stray start tag footer’, I then move dthe footer inside the body of the html to correct this.